HUMANITAS PRIZE FAQ's

 No, please just submit the film via direct file upload or youtube /vimeo link.

-11. If I have a docuseries do I need to submit a separate entry for each episode?
+11. Do you accept docuseries in the documentary category?
+Do I need to submit a separate entry for each episode?

 12. When submitting a script do I only redact the writer’s name or do I also redact the name of the show and network as well?
 Producer, director?